khush1yaaar/learn-flutter-with-me/README.md

-To streamline the structure and avoid repeating links, we can integrate the references directly into the **Learning Path** and **Table of Contents** without a separate "References" section.
-Here's the revised version:

----

 # LearnFlutterWithMe

 A new Flutter project dedicated to learning Flutter step-by-step by following a structured path, completing tasks, and integrating various Flutter concepts and packages.